floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 - WebGPU BindGroupLayout maps to Vulkan descriptor set layouts
 - WebGPU PipelineLayout maps to Vulkan pipeline layouts

-Traditional Vulkan then adds descriptor pools on top of that but tbh I didn't even bother to deal with those and skipped right to `EXT_descriptor_buffer`.
+'Old Vulkan' then adds descriptor pools on top of that but tbh I didn't even bother to deal with those and skipped right to `EXT_descriptor_buffer`.

 With the descriptor buffer extension, descriptors and descriptor sets are 'just